LD-Reborn/pyModularKraken/README.md

 Each module has its own tasks / purposes and they all work independently in different threads.

 Let me give you a brief explanation to some of the base modules:
-	intermetry: can supply you with system data like CPU, RAM, and GPU utilization, as well as temperature.
+	-intermetry: can supply you with system data like CPU, RAM, and GPU utilization, as well as temperature.
-	conmanager: establishes connections between devices and exposes functionality for sending to and receiving data from said devices.
+	-conmanager: establishes connections between devices and exposes functionality for sending to and receiving data from said devices.
-	core: is the middle man that passes requests between modules, thus allowing for them to communicate with each other.
+	-core: is the middle man that passes requests between modules, thus allowing for them to communicate with each other.

 ## How does communication look like?
 Before I actually get more technical, let's go through the possible scenarios.